-Guarantee your tickets for this event, get involved in our members conversations, and support our programme by joining us as a SCARE THE HORSES Founder Member for 2019.
+Guarantee your tickets for this event, receive invitations to our members conversations, and support our programme by joining us as a SCARE THE HORSES Founder Member for 2019.

-Or sign up to our mailing list and be the first to find out when public tickets go on sale for this, and all our events.
+Or sign up to our mailing list and be the first to find out when public tickets go on sale for all our events.

 Starting with teeth as a metaphor for roots, Teeth Show invites you on a poetic, medical, bitter-sweet and personal journey through surreal stories, original sound and film.
 The performance takes the autobiographical fact that wherever Natasha Davis migrated, she experienced an extraordinary tooth story – from her father’s colleague dentist making a pass when she was a teenage patient, to having a root canal in the Syrian desert without anaesthetic, to a late night out-of-hours teeth-extracting film shoot.

 The show explores complexities around democratic rights of the displaced body in a constant flux between breaking and repairing.
 It asks how crossing borders and living in exile impact on the rights of the body regarding its identity, citizenship and medical status.
 It is a mixed-media, playful and harrowing examination of who, and across what borders, may have access to beautiful and pain-free teeth.
 What options remain to those in precarious and transient situations and those who are left out?

 The event will be followed by a conversation with Natasha about her work and issues raised by the performance.